 How to Clean Produce with Baking Soda

-Today I am sharing How to Clean Produce with Baking Soda by making a rinse to soak them in.
-This solution can effectively clean your fruits and veggies from dirt or chemical residues by breaking them down.
+Learn how to clean produce with a simple baking soda solution that can effectively clean your fruits and veggies from dirt or chemical residues by breaking them down.

 Cleaning your produce from the store or farmers’ market to remove harmful chemicals is an often overlooked step in maintaining a healthy kitchen.
 I am not one to completely trust those organic labels.
 Not to in any way sound like an alarmist, but there have been some studies to suggest reasons we shouldn’t.